JuliaIO/HDF5.jl/docs/src/api_bindings.md

 For instance, `HDF5Datatype` objects will be automatically converted to their `hid_t` ID by Julia's `cconvert`+`unsafe_convert` `ccall` rules.

-There may be additional helper wrappers (often for out-argument functions) which are not documented here.
+There are additional helper wrappers (often for out-argument functions) which are not documented here.

 ## [`H5`](https://portal.hdfgroup.org/display/HDF5/Library) — General Library Functions
 ```julia